 If you want to file for bankruptcy it takes careful planning.
 Due to the long-term legal and financial consequences of bankruptcy, there are many rules that must be followed before you’re eligible.

 For example, it’s necessary to show the courts you have obtained credit counseling and considered alternatives like debt settlement or debt consolidation.
-Bankruptcy is controlled exclusively by the federal judicial system, which strongly recommends hiring an attorney or seeking free legal services before attempting to file.
+Bankruptcy is controlled exclusively by the federal judicial system, which strongly recommends hiring an attorney before attempting to file.

 Creating a Checklist to Avoid Dismissal